sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+Mar 2021: Inducted into Early Career Advisory Board for Journal of Multivariate Analysis.
+First such experience to be part of an editorial board team.

 Feb 2021: Our [Paper](https://arxiv.org/abs/2012.08223) "Long-term prediction intervals with many covariates" got a revision request from Journal of Time-series Analysis.

 Jan 2021: Our [Paper](https://doi.org/10.1016/j.jmva.2021.104726) "Shrinkage Estimation with Singular Priors and an Application to Small Area Estimation" is now accepted in Journal of Multivariate Analysis.